lineality/Online_Voting_Using_One_Time_Pads/README.md

 If someone wishes to save old one-time-pads(e.g. QR-codes).
 Or: If someone does not dispose of old one-time-pads(e.g. QR-codes).
 And: If one-time-pads(e.g. QR-codes) were not generated in a sufficiently random way, then by studying a collection of old one-time-pads(e.g. QR-codes) that were generated using a not-sufficiently-random process it could be possible (or even trivial) to 'hack' the one-time-pad(e.g. QR-code) generation process and thereby be able to disrupt many parts of the voting system.

+Note: 2025.04.24
+Sharing whitelist-ip information while sharing One Time Pad information may be useful.

 # Risks, Attacks & Security